-If you’re considering adding ‘Hike Keet Seel Canyon’ to your bucket list, I highly recommend that you do it.
+If you don’t have ‘Hike Keet Seel Canyon’ on your bucket list, I highly recommend that you add it right now.

 The Keet Seel adventure is much more than just a hike.
-It’s a 17-mile trek over varied terrain, while dealing with the high altitude and weather extremes.
+It’s a 17-mile trek over varied terrain, while dealing with high altitude, stream crossings and temperature extremes.
 The reward is a guided tour of one of the best preserved ancient ruins sites in the Southwest.